Be part of the solution.

 - Time Required: Two years

-This combination of general education and counseling theory and technique can earn you a SUD tech license or set you up to transfer credits toward a bachelor’s degree and higher-level credentials.
+This combination of general education and counseling theory and technique can earn you a SUD tech license or set you up to transfer credits toward a bachelor's degree.

 - Time Required: Four years

-As the standard requirement for professional positions, these degrees combine liberal arts studies with essential counseling skills to qualify you as a full substance use disorder counselor in any state, as well as the recognization and mobility that comes with advanced national certification.
+As the standard requirement for professional positions, these degrees combine liberal arts studies with essential counseling skills.

 - Time Required: One to two years

-The top jobs in substance abuse counseling come with advanced studies that blend psychology, psychopharmacology, and clinical skills to develop advanced expertise in addiction treatment and recovery.
+The top jobs in substance abuse counseling come with advanced studies that blend psychology, psychopharmacology, and clinical skills.

 - Time Required: Less than a year

-For anyone holding a degree in substance use disorder counseling or a related field, post-degree certificate programs offer a path to the generalist skills necessary for state credentials or specialized knowledge for those already practicing at a high-level.
+Post-degree certificate programs offer a path to the generalist skills necessary for state credentials or specialized knowledge.

-- Intended for: Existing master’s-level counselors and those in related fields looking to move into university professorships and research roles.
+- Intended for: Existing master's-level counselors moving into university professorships

 - Time Required: Three to four years